 - Serve or Make Ahead: After the 30 minutes of refrigerating to “set” the frosting as instructed in step 3, frosted confections are fine to serve or sit out at room temperature for a few hours.
 If you plan to serve later than that, such as the next day, I recommend storing in the refrigerator.
 Lightly cover as best you can.
 Confections topped with this frosting can be made ahead and refrigerated for up to 2 days.

 - Freezing Instructions: This whipped frosting freezes and thaws surprisingly well.
 For best results, I recommend freezing the frosting after you’ve already frosted your cake or cupcakes– as opposed to freezing the frosting in your mixing bowl or other container.
 Frost your baked good(s), refrigerate for at least 1 hour to really set the frosting, and then cover and freeze for up to 3 months.
 (Note that covering this frosting can get messy and I haven’t found a workaround for that.)
-Thaw your frosted baked good(s) at room temperature.
+Thaw your frosted baked good(s) at room temperature or in the refrigerator.

 - Can this frosting sit out at room temperature or in a warm environment?
 A few hours at room temperature is fine.
 If you’re serving your frosted confections outside on a hot day (I’ve done this a few times), refrigerate your frosted cake/cupcakes for up to 1 day.
 Remove from the refrigerator 30-60 minutes before serving them.
 This way they start out a little colder and can last longer in the heat.